 Signed by the author on the title page.
 Cork is caught in the middle of a gang dispute between the Aurora Anglos and the Ojibwe Reservation Red Boyz; the Red Boyz leader and his wife are found murdered.

-Awards: ♦ Finalist for the 21st Annual Minnesota Book Award for Genre Fiction
+Awards: ♦ Finalist for the 2009 Anthony Award for Best Novel ♦ Finalist for the 21st Annual Minnesota Book Award for Genre Fiction

 Novel, 310 pages, Trade Paperback, Reprint of 2008 HC